What Are The Brain Injuries Related To Car Accidents?

 Medication

 Medical professionals will often use specific medication to sedate the injured patient.
 Patients receive pain medicine to help them cope with the pain caused by other injuries that accompany their traumatic brain injury.
-Our reputable injury law firm understands how devastating it can be to deal with a loved one who suffers a severe traumatic brain injury.
+Our lawyers for brain injuries understand that it can be challenging to care for a loved one who suffers a severe traumatic brain injury.

-If you or a loved one is suffering from a traumatic brain injury due to the negligence of another party, contact the attorneys at Arash Law led by Arash Khorsandi, Esq. today to schedule a free consultation.
+If you or a loved one is suffering from a traumatic brain injury due to the negligence of another party, contact the brain injury attorneys at Arash Law to schedule a free initial consultation.
 Call our firm at (888) 488-1391 to learn more about the legal services we offer.
-We has recovered over $500 million dollars for our clients.
-We serve clients in San Francisco, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and throughout the state of California.
+We represent clients throughout California, including San Francisco, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.

 • Reduction of consciousness